termermc/your-loss-sync/README.md

 ./script/build-linux.sh
 ```

-The application will be built and packaged as `Your Loss!
-Sync.tar.xz` in the project's main directory.
+The package will be available in the `dist` directory.

+Once extracted, the package can be installed with `make`.

 ## Windows